azat-co/practicalnode/chapter9/chapter9.md

 })
 ```

-Just in case these snippets are confusing, the full content of the Express app with SocketIO is in `code/ch9/socket-express/app.js`.
+Just in case if these snippets are confusing, the full content of the Express app with SocketIO is in `code/ch9/socket-express/app.js`.

 A quick remark about port numbers: by default, WebSocket connections can use the standard ports: 80 for HTTP and 443 for HTTPS.

 Last, our app needs some front-end love in `index.pug`.
-Nothing fancy; just a form field and some front-end JavaScript in the Pug template:
+Nothing fancy—just a form field and some front-end JavaScript in the Pug template:

 ```pug
 extends layout